Crisis in Venezuela: Crime

 According to the Los Angeles Times,... carjack gangs set up ambushes, sometimes laying down nail-embedded strips to puncture tires of vehicles ferrying potential quarry.
 Motorists speak matter-of-factly of spotting body parts along roadways. ...
 While most crime victims are poor, they also include members of the middle and upper classes and scores of police and military personnel killed each year, sometimes for their weapons. ...
 "Before the thieves would only rob you," is a common refrain here in the capital.
 "Now they kill you."

+Venezuela led the world in murder rates, with 81 per 100,000 people killed in 2018; the third most violent country.

 As a response to the high rate of crime, the Venezuelan government banned private ownership of firearms by some individuals in 2012.
 El País reported in 2014 that Chávez had years earlier assigned colectivos to be "the armed wing of the Bolivarian Revolution" for the Venezuelan government, giving them weapons, communication systems, motorcycles and surveillance equipment to exercise control in the hills of Caracas where police are forbidden entry.
 In 2006, they received arms and funding from the state when they were brought under the government's community councils.
 Chávez eliminated the Metropolitan Police in 2011, turning security over to the colectivos in some Caracas barrios.
 Some weapons given to the groups include assault rifles, submachine guns and grenades.
 Despite the Venezuelan government's statements saying that only official authorities can carry weapons for the defense of Venezuela, colectivos are armed with automatic rifles such as AK-47s, submachine guns, fragmentation grenades, and tear gas.

 During the 2014 Venezuelan protests against Maduro, colectivos acted against the opposition protesters.
 As the crisis intensified, armed gangs have taken control of cities.
 The Civil Association for Citizen Control said that more than half of those killed during the protests were killed by colectivos.
 Human Rights Watch described colectivos as "armed gangs who use violence with impunity" to harass political opponents of the Venezuelan government.
 Amnesty International calls them "armed pro-government supporters who are tolerated or supported by the authorities".
 During the 2019 Venezuelan blackouts in March, Maduro called on the armed paramilitary gangs, saying, "The time has come for active resistance".
 As blackouts continued, on 31 March, citizens protested the lack of electricity and water in Caracas and other cities; Maduro called again on the colectivos, asking them "to defend the peace of every barrio, of every block".
 Videos circulated on social media showing colectivos threatening protesters and shooting in the streets; two protestors were shot.